VinayKDH/browser-extension/TEST_RESULTS_SUMMARY.md

 ```

 ### **2. Test Extension Icon Click:**
-- Click the AIML Gyan icon in Chrome toolbar
+- Click the Tens AI icon in Chrome toolbar
 - Sidebar should slide in from the right
 - Check console for initialization logs